Volunteer Program - Frequently Asked Questions

 Q. How do I reimburse incidental expenses to a volunteer?

 A. Check the procedure in your district before approving incidental expenses for volunteers.
 Reimbursement is authorized by Implementation Guidance for Section 1047 (d) Services of Volunteers, of the Water Resources and Reform Development Act (WRRDA) of 2014, Public Law 113-121.
-Document the incidental expenses on Standard Form 1164, Claim for Reimbursement and follow your district's procedure, such as:
+Document the incidental expenses on Optional Form 1164, Claim for Reimbursement and follow your district's procedure, such as:

 - VISA check - contact the staff person in your district authorized to issue a VISA check and follow the procedure.